vippsas/vipps-developers/newsletters/2020-11-newsletter.md

 How to do it:
 1. Create an issue or PR in the appropriate GitHub repo.
-2. See our comment (it may not be immediate).
+2. Wait for our comment (it may not be immediate).
 3. If "OK", we will ask you to send an email to us with your address.

 While we are keen to fix even the tiniest typos, we hope to get as many "real" improvements as possible and not drown in microscopic issues, so:
 Be smart.
 Thanks!

 If we get more improvements than the number of socks we have, we will do a scientifically randomized drawing.

 # Reminders